jeremiah-corrado/fem_2d/paper.md

 Some common PDE's include the Navier-Stokes equations which characterize the behavior of fluids, Schrödinger's equation which governs the evolution of quantum systems, and Maxwell's Equations which are a macroscopic description of essentially all Electromagnetic phenomena.
 The ability to accurately and efficiently model these differential equations and others is imperative to the success of many engineering projects and scientific endeavors.
 Most of the technology that engineers are interested in developing has far exceeded the reach of direct mathematical analysis, and thus computational tools such as FEM are used ubiquitously to drive technological development forward.

 As such, innovations in FEM have a direct impact on essentially all engineering disciplines.
 The more efficient, accurate, and feature rich, we can make simulation tools, the more beneficial they will be to industrial and scientific applications.
 This is the motivation force behind academic work within the field of FEM.
 The `FEM_2D` library is a Rust package that aims to enable further research into a particular FEM innovation called Refinement-by-Superposition (RBS).
-The related research papers [@corrado:2021], [@harmon:2021] explore benefits of RBS using the 2D Maxwell Eigenvalue Problem as a proving ground.
+The related research papers [@corrado:2021], [@harmon:2021] explore benefits of RBS using the 2D Maxwell Eigenvalue Problem as an experimental test case.

-Although `FEM_2D` focuses on the Maxwell Eigenvalue problem specifically, it's functionality is intended to extend easily to other domains using a generic interface over basis function evaluation and integration.
-The module-structure of the library is also designed to be open to new features.
+FEM codes based on RBS differ from more traditional FEM codes in two primary ways.
+(1) The discretization data structure supports a set of hierarchical tree's of elements (a "forest" data structure) rather than a "flat" set of elements. `FEM_2D`'s `Mesh` data structure aims to expose a wide array of functionality for instantiating and manipulating a tree of elements (both with *h*- and *p*-refinements).
+(2) The integration API (used to populate the system matrices) supports inter-layer integration which can handle integrals of overlapping basis functions defined on different layers of element trees.
+In traditional implementations, integrals are computed strictly on individual elements. `FEM_2D` contains all the necessary integration functionality to solve the Maxwell Eigenvalue Problem or other PDEs with H(curl) conforming boundary conditions.

 In addition to the centrally important *hp*-refinement functionality, `FEM_2D` is supported by a rich set of surrounding features.
 This includes two eigensolvers: a dense solver which is entirely native to Rust, and a sparse solver implemented using an external C++ library.
 There is also a solution plotting API, and an [external Mesh plotting tool](https://github.com/jeremiah-corrado/fem_2d_mesh_plot) to assist in future research work based on the `FEM_2D` Library.